 “It does increase the odds of being audited, so you absolutely want to keep documentation,” Hammer says.

-Another option is to withdraw the principal — your contributions — from a Roth IRA.
+Another option is to withdraw the principal — meaning your contributions — from a Roth IRA.
 Since contributions to a Roth account have already been taxed, they generally can be withdrawn at any time without penalty.

 Of course, just because you can withdraw money from an IRA early and avoid the penalty, it doesn’t mean you should.
 The longer you let contributions or earnings sit untouched, the more earnings they can generate for you — which means the bigger your nest egg will be by the time you retire.